-In previous article we said that aggregation (collecting of data in a single place and creation of a single information system only) was the basic principle of digital transformation.
+In previous article we said that aggregation (collecting of data in a single place and creation of a single information system only) was the basic principle of digital transformation to E-Government.
 Surely, this opens vast possibilities for data processing and analysis.
 Together with this, storage of data in a single place or even in several distributed storages makes it attractive for intruders, taking into account that personal data is about citizens and thus, vulnerable.

 One more aspect we have stated in previous article was a new way of medical treatment based on patients’ data processing.
 So again if all these data are collected on a single server, this makes it vulnerable.
 This is also a possible issue with medical secrecy and in case of data breach these medical secrecy will be broken.
 What’s more, some people of senior generation mainly, feel comfortable to discuss their health status with a doctor but refuse to allow the doctor to put their health records to a single storage for further analysis.
-Here, like we already underlined in the past article, registration in the information system must be optional for a citizen.
+Here, like we already underlined in the past article, registration in the E-Government information system must be optional for a citizen.

-Besides, maybe this could be a constructive step to inform the society about benefits of digital transformation and explain that complex information systems will process the stored data, make forecasts, help governments to adjust policy and so on.
+Besides, maybe this could be a constructive step to inform the society about benefits of digital transformation to E-Government and explain that complex information systems will process the stored data, make forecasts, help governments to adjust policy and so on.
 But not to impose!

 One more aspect we would like to mention is violation of digital elections.
-As you may probably know there are already countries where a citizen can vote via internet.
-For example, Estonia, being also a country with a highly developed digital economy provides the right to vote via internet.
+As you may probably know there are already countries where a citizen can vote online.
+For example, Estonia, being also a country with a highly developed digital economy, provides the right to vote via internet.
 Any citizen that has an Estonian ID card has possibility to vote via his/her computer with internet access.
 This way of e-election has already become very popular and during 2019 parliament elections about 250 000 of e-votes have been registered.

 We have mentioned previously that digital transformation already requires a lot of software to be developed now and will require even more in the future.
-And in addition to security issues digitalization will require a lot of law making activities.
+And, in addition to security issues, digitalization, will require a lot of law making activities.
 For example, getting back to online elections, this process requires some additional laws and regulations regarding the right to vote online, making online vote equal to the traditional “paper” vote, execution of common democratic electoral principle “1 person – 1 vote” and so on.

 As Benjamin Franklin said in the middle of the 18th century: